Xonshiz/comic-dl/ReadMe.md

 Mac OS X users will have to fetch their version of `Python` and `Pip`.
 * Python installation guide : http://docs.python-guide.org/en/latest/starting/install/osx/
 * Pip installation guide : http://stackoverflow.com/questions/17271319/installing-pip-on-mac-os-x
-* PhantomJS Mac Binary : http://phantomjs.org/download.html (Download the latest build for your OS)

 After downloading and installing these, you need to add PIP & Python in your path.
 Follow [`THIS LITTLE GUIDE`](http://www.pyladies.com/blog/Get-Your-Mac-Ready-for-Python-Programming/) to install both, Python & pip successfully.